tb-16/AI_GEN_Pipeline/README.md

 ### How the Pipeline Works

-1. **LLM Planning** - Claude analyzes your lesson request and creates a scene-by-scene plan
+1. **LLM Planning** - GPT-4 analyzes your lesson request and creates a scene-by-scene plan
 2. **Scene Generation**:
    - **SORA scenes**: Generates cinematic video clips (4-12 seconds each)
    - **Graph scenes**: Fetches data visualizations from Our World in Data (5 seconds each)